 No products in the cart.

-Many growers wish there was a magical way to keep plants happy and healthy to increase yields.
+Many growers wish there was a magical way to keep plants happy to increase yields.
 Fortunately, you don’t need to wait for a fairy godmother to appear to have your wishes come true!
 Diatomaceous earth could be your solution.
-It might not be fairy dust, but it’s the closest thing you’ll get to having magical growing powers because it improves your plant’s health down to the cellular level.
+It might not be fairy dust, but it’s the closest thing you’ll get to having magical growing powers because it improves soil conditions to optimize plants down to the cellular level.
 One of the many benefits of diatomaceous earth is that it decreases abiotic stressors such as drought and water logging, extreme temperatures, salinity, and mineral toxicity.
 Learn how you can use diatomaceous earth in the garden to decrease abiotic stressors and increase yields.

 What Is Diatomaceous Earth?

 Diatomaceous earth (also known as diatomite or DE) is the naturally occurring fossilized remains of single-celled aquatic algae called diatoms.
 They grow almost anywhere with water and sunlight, making them abundant around the entire world.
 These tiny, diatoms are incredibly important to the environment.
 Diatoms generate about 20 percent of the oxygen produced on earth each year—even more than the world’s rainforests!